SvenKranz1991/ImageBoard_Project/readme.md

 ## Acknowledgments

--   Thank god for PostgreSQL
+-   Thank god for PostgreSQL and Postico